I have to say that in many ways, financially I am doing really well. Could I improve? Absolutely. But overall, I’m definitely okay.

 - I never pay more than$30 for any handbag or purse and usually buy them at Marshalls/H&M or other such shops when they are on sale or marked down on clearance.

 - I buy my every day jewelry anywhere that sells them cheap like the dollar store for some things, and other items I will buy from Claire’s when they have their 12 items for $12 promos.

 - I plan out our meals weekly, and typically only buy items that I know are on sale by going over the weekly grocery flyers.
 I plan all meals according to what promos are on that week.
 I save hundreds of dollars every month using this method.

-- We eat home most nights, rather than going out.
-And at times when we are both tired and would rather grab some take out, I will still opt to make something quick at home rather than spend the money on eating out.
+- I eat home most nights, rather than going out.
+And at times when I am tired and would rather grab some take out, I will still opt to make something quick at home rather than spend the money on eating out.

 - I use coupons as often as I can and will often grab a couple extra when I see them, for future purchases.

 - I do not and will not throw out product that is still in the bottom of the bottle/jar/container.
 I will use every drop of it until it’s gone.

 - I often buy the “no-name” versions of things at the grocery store.
 What many people don’t realize is that the generic brand items are often made by the name brand companies anyway!